nataliarepida/broken-cart-app/README.md

 - **Product Listing Page (PLP)**: Browse all products with a clean, responsive grid layout
 - **Product Details Page**: View detailed product information and reviews
 - **Shopping Cart**: Add, remove, and manage items with persistent storage
+- **Search & Filtering**: Search products in real-time with debouncing, filter by category
-- **Filtering & Sorting**: Filter by category and sort by price or name
+- **Sorting**: Sort products by price or name
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices

 ### Technical Features